 From elementary education to front-line research, topics span an ever-growing array of categories.
 Some Demonstrations can be used to enliven a classroom or visualize complex concepts, while others shed new light on cutting-edge ideas from academic and industrial workgroups.
 Each is reviewed and edited by experts for content, clarity, presentation, quality, and reliability.

 All Demonstrations run freely on any standard Windows, Mac, or Linux computer.
 In fact, you do not even need Mathematica.
-You can interact with any Demonstration using the free Wolfram CDF Player—for most platforms this happens right in your web browser.
+You can interact with any Demonstration using the free Wolfram CDF Player.
 If you have Mathematica you can also experiment and modify the code yourself.

 Demonstrations can be created with just a few short lines of code.
 This opens the door for researchers, educators, students, and professionals at any level to create their own sophisticated mini-applications, then publish and share them with the world using Wolfram's Computable Document Format (CDF).